 GFWC NH Scholarship Committee

-Scholarships are awarded to NH High School Seniors each year.
+Two scholarships are awarded to NH High School Seniors each year.
+The amount is $2,000.00 each.
 Students are encouraged to participate in the application process.

 Jennie Award